 Things to know and bring:

-Paxton Manor is a 145 year old 32-room mansion that does NOT have heating or air conditioning, please plan accordingly and dress in layers!
+Carlheim Manor is a 145 year old 32-room mansion that does NOT have heating or air conditioning, please plan accordingly and dress in layers!

 Please also feel free to bring any equipment that you have: paranormal investigation equipment; recording devices; cameras; video cameras; etc. Your investigators will have theirs as well, but the more the merrier.

 Feel free to bring snacks and drinks.
 Coffee is provided.
-Visitors are welcome to bring additional food and/or drink, but no food or beverages are allow inside of Paxton Manor, only during breaks (every hour) will guests have access to them in a neighboring cottage.
+Visitors are welcome to bring additional food and/or drink, but no food or beverages are allow inside of Carlheim Manor, only during breaks (every hour) will guests have access to them in a neighboring cottage.

 Here are some images from past paranormal investigations.

-Paxton Manor History:
+Carlheim Manor History:

 The “Carlheim” Mansion as commissioned by Mrs. Paxton’s husband, Charles R. Paxton (1816-1889), was designed by the nationally acclaimed New York-based architect, Henry C. Dudley and completed in the early 1870s.
 Dudley was a founding member of the American Institute of Architects.
 The construction was awarded to a local lumber merchant and builder, John Norris, who used local materials such as sandstone in the mansion and adjacent peacock house, smoke house and barns.